CRIAAC/Datasets/ActivitiesExercisesRecognition/README.md

 | shortSwitch               | Iteration per iteration   | Fast rotation of the wrist            |
 | shortWalking              | Continued                 | Continuously walking for 30 seconds   |

-* Features can be extracted from these raw data, to perform activity recognition with data mining algorithm.
+* Features can be extracted from these raw data, to perform activity recognition with data mining algorithms.
 An example of features extraction can be found in the **features** folder, and an article using this dataset can be read in this article :

     Chapron, K.; Plantevin, V.; Thullier, F. A More Efficient Transportable and Scalable System for Real-Time Activities and Exercises Recognition.
 Sensors 2018, 18, 268, doi:10.3390/s18010268.

 Features extracted from raw data
 ---

-Every features extracted have been combined in a single file available in the **features** folder.
+Every feature extracted have been combined in a single file available in the **features** folder.
 Lines can be described as followed :

     val_feature1, val_feature2, ..., val_feature104, val_feature105, CLASS, PARTICIPANT